Thomas Witlam Atkinson: Back to England

 Atkinson was much in demand as a speaker and in 1858 was granted a private audience with Queen Victoria at Windsor Castle.
 The same year Atkinson read a paper before the British Association On the Volcanoes of Central Asia.
 He was also elected a fellow of the Royal Geographical Society and in 1859 a fellow of the Geological Society and the Ethnographic Society.
 He was also elected to membership of the exclusive Geographical Club.

-In May 1861, Atkinson was injured by being thrown from an horsebus.
+In May 1861, Atkinson was injured by being thrown from a horse-drawn omnibus.
 Lucy nursed him and reported that he had received a large emerald ring set in diamonds from the Tsar of Russia.
 Atkinson did not recover from the accident and died in Lower Walmer, Kent on 13 August 1861.

 Of Atkinson's 560 water colours only 41 are known to have survived.
 Twelve are in the Hermitage Museum in Saint Petersburg and four in other locations in Russia; Four are in the Royal Geographical Society (which also holds his travel diaries), one in the Victoria and Albert Museum, and one in the Preston Museum in Preston, Lancashire.
 Two are in Athens and fifteen are in private British collections.
 Three paintings, one drawing and his book Oriental and Western Siberia were displayed at the Hidden Art of Barnsley Exhibition at the Cooper Gallery, Barnsley from June to August 2014 along with a map of his travels completed by children from Barnsley.